There are many active groups in our parish catering for a wide variety of interests that enhance different aspects of Parish life.

 Our parish group aims to raise awareness of injustice and inequality in our world today in practical ways.
 Through our thoughts, prayers and actions we respond to the call of Jesus Christ to reach out to our neighbour.

-This Fourth Parish Pastoral Council was established in Maynooth & Ladychapel in January 2019.
+This Fifth Parish Pastoral Council was established in St Mary’s Parish, Maynooth & Ladychapel in January 2022.
 The Parish Pastoral Council is a structure which brings together lay women and men from different parts of the parish, to work co-responsibly with priests and religious to build their parish as a living community committed to sharing the Good News.

 The Rite of Christian Initiation of Adults (RCIA) are a group of parishioners who volunteer to journey with adults (catechumens) who wish to be baptised into the faith.